kovvalsky/prove_SICK_NL/README.md

 # Prerequisites

 Get Langpro repo with
-`git clone git@github.com:kovvalsky/LangPro.git` or `git clone https://github.com/kovvalsky/LangPro.git`.
+`git clone --branch nl git@github.com:kovvalsky/LangPro.git` or `git clone --branch nl https://github.com/kovvalsky/LangPro.git`.
 It is used for theorem-proving and converting type-logical terms into simply-typed terms.
+Note that `nl` branch is rekevant one.
+Additionally add `--single-branch` if you want to clone only `nl` branch.

 `produce.ini` contains rules how to generate files.